-The mission of Rethink is to help followers of Jesus understand what the Bible says and align their life with God’s word.
+I created Rethink is to help followers of Jesus understand what the Bible says and how to align their life with God’s word.

 Cultural preferences and traditions have influenced our beliefs about Jesus, the church, and the Bible.
 Many of the issues that Christianity is known for today are not the issues that Jesus concerned himself with.
 I think it’s time to rethink.
 I think it’s time to follow Jesus’ example.
 I think it’s time to do church differently.
 I think it’s time to read the Bible the way it was intended to be read.
 It’s time to rethink Jesus, Church, and the Bible.